- late to talk

 - problems with spelling, hand writing, copying from the board

 - patchy performance – ‘good’ and ‘bad’ days

 - confuses dates/places/times

 - may have areas of strength e.g. maths, art, sport, music

 Problems with several of the above may possibly be an indicator of dyslexia.

 If, after reading these indicators, you think your child may be dyslexic, you may want to talk through your possible options.
-Should you?

 - Talk to the SENCO at your child’s school